Is the Pixel 4 face unlock faster than iPhone's Face ID? We found out

 •See All

-Discuss: Pixel 4 face unlock vs. iPhone Face ID: Which one's faster, better
+Discuss: Pixel 4 face unlock vs. iPhone 11 Face ID: Is one faster than the other?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.